Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 Ketamine Infusions for Chronic Pain

-effects of intravenous ketamine for the treatment of chronic pain, researchers examined evidence from seven randomized controlled trials.
-Each of the studies compared 48-hour outcomes with IV ketamine versus
+of intravenous ketamine for the treatment of chronic pain, researchers examined evidence from seven randomized controlled trials.
+Each of the studies compared 48-hour outcomes with IV ketamine versus placebo in

-placebo in patients with neuropathic, non-neuropathic, or mixed pain.
+patients with neuropathic, non-neuropathic, or mixed pain.
 For the purpose of the meta-analysis, the primary endpoint was the lowest recorded pain score 48 hours after the intervention ended.
-Based
+Based on trial data

 From "Ketamine Infusions for Chronic Pain"